jharwell/sierra/docs/src/plugins/exec-env/realrobot.rst

 different robots.
 Supported environments that come with SIERRA are listed on this page.

-These plugins are tested with the following platforms (they may work with other platforms out of the box too):
+These plugins are tested with the following engines (they may work with other engines out of the box too):

-- :ref:`plugins/platform/ros1robot`
+- :ref:`plugins/engine/ros1robot`

 .. _plugins/exec-env/realrobot/turtlebot3: